Tadaky/Clock/README.md

-# Clock
+# Clock🕓
-A simple clock with a simple button.
+* A simple clock with a simple button.